Proud Canadian Company

 Calculating Prepayment Penalties

-Typically used by Canada’s Big Banks, the Discounted IRD calculation makes this penalty more costly than the Standard IRD and 3 months of interest calculations.
+Typically used by Canada’s Big Banks, the discounted IRD calculation makes this penalty more costly than the standard IRD and the 3-month interest calculations.
+Some institutional lenders will also add a reinvestment fee to this calculation, making it difficult to determine the exact penalty amount without contacting the lender directly.

 How to Avoid Prepayment Penalties

 To avoid prepayment penalties, you must stay within the annual prepayment limits outlined in your mortgage contract.
 If you anticipate making a larger prepayment, choose a lender with higher prepayment limits to avoid penalties.
-You can also choose an open mortgage, allowing you to make as many prepayments as you like without limitations and penalties.
-However, open mortgages come with higher interest rates in exchange for flexibility.
+If you anticipate refinancing, selling, or upgrading before the end of your term, the cost of breaking your mortgage may outweigh the benefit of having larger annual prepayment limits.

 Mortgage payment plans aren’t meant to be one-size-fits-all.